-When compared against either the shareholder-centric theory that informed the court’s 1919 decision in Dodge v.
-Ford Motor Company, or the shareholder-centric view of the corporation that has dominated American managerial practice and corporate law since approximately 1980, the radicalism of the 1932 book by Berle and Means becomes evident.
+The radicalism of the 1932 book by Berle and Means becomes evident when compared against either the shareholder-centric theory that informed the court’s 1919 decision in Dodge v.
+Ford Motor Company, or the shareholder-centric view of the corporation that has dominated American managerial practice and corporate law since approximately 1980,.
 We therefore agree with the view of R. Edward Freeman et al., that Adolf Berle advanced an important precursor of the stakeholder theory of corporate governance.
 The communitarian ethos that underpins the stakeholder model of Berle and Means is seen in their call for a “wholly new concept of corporate activity” in which “neither the claims of ownership nor those of control can stand against the paramount interests of the community” in the making of corporate strategy.
 Instead, the goals of CEOs and other senior corporate managers should be to deliver “fair wages, security to employees, reasonable service to their public, and stabilization of business.”
 Berle and Means said that this program would inevitably divert a portion of the wealth created by firms from the shareholders to other stakeholders.
 For capitalism to survive and become more humane, it was essential that “the interests of passive property owners” (i.e., shareholders) should “give way” to the moral “claims of other groups in the community”.

-It is tempting to attribute the radicalism of this book to the fact it was released in early 1933 (i.e., as the very trough of the Great Depression) when unemployment was at record levels, industry was paralyzed, and it appeared that the survival of capitalism itself was in doubt.
+It is tempting to attribute the radicalism of this book to the fact it was released in early 1933 (the very trough of the Great Depression) when unemployment was at record levels, industry was paralyzed, and it appeared that the survival of capitalism itself was in doubt.
 However, we should remember that Berle and Means wrote the manuscript of The Modern Corporation and Private Property well before this point, in the period 1927 to 1931.
 As late as the end of 1930, many observers still thought that the recent Wall Street equities crash would have a limited impact on the real economy, a widespread and false belief made possible by the poor state of macroeconomic data in that era.
 Until the Creditanstalt crisis of May 1931, it was not clear to contemporaries that the United States was heading for a severe crisis rather than simply a mild recession.
 Thus, when Berle and Means were composing their book, the country had not yet reached a crisis that undermined the legitimacy of capitalism itself.